Virginia Counseling Degrees & Licenses

-There are two avenues for licensure as a Professional Counselor in Virginia, according to the Virginia Board of Counseling.
-Students must either be licensed by the endorsement of having equivalent licensure in another jurisdiction, or by passing the examination to receive their professional counseling license.
+According to the Virginia Board of Counseling, there are two avenues for licensure as a Professional Counselor in Virginia.
+Students must either be licensed by the endorsement of having equivalent licensure in another jurisdiction or by passing the examination to receive their professional counseling license if they have never held a professional counseling license.

 The first step is choosing the right educational program.
 To become an LPC in Virginia, your degree must be from a CACREP- or CORE-accredited school or program.
 The Council for Accreditation of Counseling & Related Educational Programs and the Council on Rehabilitation Education merged in 2017, and many school websites also still reference CORE accreditation.

-Additionally, the regulations require potential licensees to complete 60 graduate semester-hours (or 90 graduate quarter-hours) of schooling, a 3,400-hour post-master’s clinical residency, and successful completion of the licensure examination.
+Additionally, the regulations require potential licensees to complete 60 graduate semester-hours (or 90 graduate quarter-hours) of schooling, a 3,400-hour post-master’s clinical residency, including 2,000 hours of face-to-face client contact, and successful completion of the licensure examination.

 The Virginia Board of Counselors also licenses counselors such as substance abuse counselors.
 In 2016, Virginia’s governor declared Virginia’s opioid abuse crisis a Public Health Emergency.
 To become licensed as a Licensed Substance Abuse Treatment Practitioner (LSATP), Virginia requires that students have two years of post-licensure clinical practice in the substance abuse treatment field, or a current substance abuse treatment license from another jurisdiction, or a 60-semester-hour master’s degree in mental health.